Aboveground Storage Tanks (ASTs)

 - Comply with all HMBP requirements

-- Aboveground storage tank is defined under APSA a tank that has the capacity to store 55 gallons or more of petroleum and that is substantially or totally above the surface of the ground, except as specified.
+- Aboveground Storage Tank (AST) is defined under APSA a tank that has the capacity to store 55 gallons or more of petroleum and that is substantially or totally above the surface of the ground, including tanks in underground areas.

 - Petroleum is defined under APSA to mean crude oil, or any fraction thereof, which is liquid at 60 degrees Fahrenheit and normal atmospheric pressure.